 Industry 4.0 is radically changing the way your competitors do business in sales, marketing and service, and nearly nine out of ten manufacturers expect to see cost reductions and revenue gains from their digitisation initiatives over the next five years.

 All-inclusive CRM software is being adopted by companies like yours to find smarter ways of boosting salesforce productivity and managing the modern customer lifecycle – from acquisition through to retention and expansion.
-Making the right technology decisions now will deliver short-term advantages by ramping up resilience and adaptability as the economic climate changes, in tandem with long-term strategic benefits including increased productivity, competitiveness and profitability.
+Making the right technology decisions now will deliver short-term advantages by ramping up resilience and adaptability as the economic climate changes, in tandem with long-term strategic benefits including increased productivity, customer success, competitiveness and profitability.